-With heartache, I see that that kind of thinking falls in line with people who stay in abusive relationships.
-The paradox of this kind of love, found in the poem and in life, is we think we’re safe at the cost of acquiescing too much.
+With heartache, I see that that kind of thinking falls in line with people subject to ambient abuse.
+The calamity of this type of relationship found in the poem and life is thinking we’re safe at the cost of acquiescing too much.
 Before you know it, acquiescing becomes a habit of the heart.
 It happens as if you drink tainted Kool-aide.
 Having something without possessing it is a supreme virtue.

 Examining the core of the emotion underlying fear, anger, or happiness is like peeling through the layers of an onion.
 Often it involves tears that are equally as pungent as when peeling the real vegetable.
 I will never forget a conversation I had with one of my boys who shockingly said he hopes he is dead by fifty.
 I immediately asked why, thinking it might have to do with weariness from physical residual pain from an accident that he may have to endure the rest of his life.
 He answered perfectly by leading with the word “what” versus “why” by clarifying his statement with another question: “What happens to men when they turn fifty?
 I would rather be dead than do the things I am seeing done!”

 His disillusionment cracked my heart a little more that day.
-He wasn’t only referring to his disillusion of his parents’ impending divorce but also to another’s midlife identity crisis of a man he admired from another family who disappointed him.
+He wa`sn’t only referring to his disillusion of his parents’ impending divorce but also to another’s midlife identity crisis of a man he admired from another family who disappointed him.
 Unfortunately, this crisis was exposed by the press.
 Cruelly, his wife was a recipient of hate mail and phone calls as if she was the culprit.
 She told me she was either shunned or put to such shame that she would shop for groceries after midnight in a nearby town so as not to run into anyone she knew.
-It got so tormenting for her that her priest gave her private communion.
+It got so tormenting for her that her priest gave her communion privately.

 In my rumination, I came across the Proverb (4:7): “The beginning of wisdom is this: Get wisdom.
 Though it will cost all you have, get understanding.”
 Which in execution is a hard win won.